 If your pond is equipped with a pressurized filter, replace the UV bulb as well as the filter media.

 If you have a waterfall filter, wash or replace the filter media.
 Once all filter media has been washed or replaced, we recommend seeding the media with beneficial bacteria.
-Microbe-Lift PL Gel is perfect for getting a jumpstart on bacteria growth.
+Microbe-Lift PL Gel or Pure+ Filter Start Gel is perfect for getting a jumpstart on bacteria growth.

 Step 7 - Refill your pond.

 Now it's time to refill your pond with fresh water.
 Depending on pond size, this may take some time.
 Add Stress Reducer Plus to remove any chlorine, detoxify heavy metals and aid in the re-acclimation of your fish.